ms813/sts-hermetic/readme.md

 Adds the Hermetic character to Slay the Spire.

+The Hermetic is focused around stacking hermetic Essences on enemies, then performing various Arts to bring our their potential.

+All of this leads up to creating Aurum, which provides permanent bonuses focused on gold gain and usage.
+What did you expect from an alchemist?

 ### Dev setup:
 This is a bit complicated but only needs to be done once:
 * Clone this directory to any directory on your local machine, we will call it `$PROJECT_DIR$`